-Of course, as a matter of fact, there are no such better or worse applications.
-However, it apparently depends on what your web application demands.
+Of course, in fact, there is no better or worse technology as such.
+However, it obviously depends on what your web application needs.

 To compare two technologies from different timelines, we need a few common criteria to judge their capabilities of winning the battle.
-In this blog, I am taking 4 criteria today for comparison for the Nodejs vs Java
+In this article, we will be taking 6 criteria for comparison for Node.js vs Java.

-Java writes its programs in byte codes.
-This means the language is able to perform far better and faster than the traditional programming languages.
-The main advantage of byte-code instructions is that is effortlessly interpreted by virtual machines, delivering faster and more efficient applications.
-However, since this Nodejs vs Java comparison is considering a backend for web applications, then Nodejs is the clear winner.
+Source code written in Java is compiled into bytecode.
+This means the language is able to perform far better and faster than traditional programming languages.
+The main advantage of byte-code instructions is that are effortlessly interpreted by Java virtual machines, delivering faster and more efficient applications.
+However, since this Java vs Node.js comparison is considering a backend for web applications, then Node.js will be considered faster than Java.

-Java too has strong and stable community support for any complicated queries or issues.
-A vast community usually refers to frequent updates, bug fixing, and upgrades, and innovations.
+Java is known for having a strong and stable community for solving complicated queries or issues.
+A vast community usually refers to frequent updates, bug fixing, upgrades, and innovations.
 Java resides in the top 3 programming languages when it comes to listing the active software developers’ community, thus, making it the clear winner!

-Mongoose, an object data-modeling library is exclusively built for Nodejs and MongoDB.
+Mongoose, an object data-modeling library is exclusively built for Node.js and MongoDB.
 You can use it to manage data relationships with utmost ease.
-Moreover, it enhances development productivity by increasing the readability of your code, maintaining flexibility, and also provides modeling for applications’ data among others.
+Moreover, it enhances development productivity by increasing the readability of your code, maintaining flexibility, and also provides modelling for applications’ data among others.

-Java also supports multiple databases and uses standard database connectivity known as Java Database Connectivity or JDBC used to access data in applications.
-Relational databases like MySQL, PostgreSQL, SQLite are some of the commonly used ones in addition to databases like Redis, Oracle, IBM-DB2, Sybase, and even the pure Java “Java DB”, which comes with the JDK also known as Apache Derby.
+Java offers support for multiple databases and uses standard database connectivity known as Java Database Connectivity or JDBC used to access data in applications.
+Relational databases like MySQL, PostgreSQL, and SQLite are some of the commonly used ones in addition to databases like Redis, Oracle, IBM-DB2, Sybase, and even the pure Java “Java DB”, which comes with the JDK also known as Apache Derby.

 When working on simple projects, Java programmers usually use the built-in Java DB.
 Additionally, if you ever have a requirement to use a relational database, there’s a great selection of JDBC-supported databases available.

-Since Java is easier to learn even for greenhorn developers and teammates, it becomes crucial to figure out your application’s key functionalities long-term goals.
+Since Java is easier to learn even for Greenhorn developers and teammates, it becomes crucial to figure out your application’s key functionalities and long-term goals.

 On average, hiring a Java developer would cost you $61-80 per hour.
 You can get affordable yet good-quality services by reaching out to professional teams of Java developers.

-Today it’s the battle between Nodejs vs Java.
-There are a bazillion powerful and essential frameworks and languages out there and each one possesses its own unique features to help achieve a variety of objectives.
-Today’s blog on Nodejs vs Java is a comparison between relatively new technology and a quite older one.
+There are billions of powerful and essential frameworks and languages out there and each has its own unique features to help achieve different objectives.